Towerism/dotfiles/README.md

 - compton (optional for cool animations and transparency)
 - Franz (for cloud services)
+- fzf (commandline fuzzy completion used by zsh and neovim)
 - GNU Stow (recommended if you want to run the auto-install script)
 - kitty (preferred terminal)
 - mopidy (mpd compatible music server)